 Although the statements of fact and data in this report have been obtained from, and are based upon, sources that the Firm believes to be reliable, we do not guarantee their accuracy, and any such information may be incomplete or condensed.
 All opinions included in this report constitute the Firm’s judgment as of the date of this report and are subject to change without notice.
 This report is for informational purposes only and is not intended as an offer or solicitation with respect to the purchase or sale of any security.
 A complete list of all securities recommended by KCM in the preceding year, a fully compliant GIPS composite report, and the list of composite descriptions are available upon request from KCM at 10829 Olive Blvd., Suite 100.
 St. Louis, MO, 63141.

-The ESG SMID Cap Composite contains fully discretionary securities of value and growth companies that have a market capitalization ranging from small cap to midcap.
+ESG SMID Cap Composite is invested in securities of value and growth companies that have a market capitalization ranging from small cap to midcap, generally reflective of the Russell 2500™ Index.
 The Investment Manager places an additional emphasis on Environmental, Social, and Governance criteria as part of the portfolio construction and stock selection process.
-For comparison purposes the composite is measured against the Russell 2500™ Index.
+We generally look for value companies that trade at an attractive relative valuation on a price-to-earnings and price-to-cash flow basis, and growth companies that have opportunities to grow assets at returns above the cost of capital.
 The U.S. Dollar is the currency used to express performance.

 Composite specific data provided within this presentation has been calculated from accounts that are discretionary as defined in this paragraph.
 The assets shown are derived only from discretionary accounts.
 Non-discretionary accounts, as defined by KCM, are accounts that are not included in the composite due to one or any combination of the following criteria: there were significant cash inflows or outflows within the account; the account’s asset level did not meet the minimum requirement to remain in the composite; the account assets are managed by others using our non-discretionary model.
 The temporary removal of such an account occurs at the beginning of the month and the account re-enters the composite the month after the criteria has been met.

-The Russell 2500™ is used as the benchmark.
-The Index is unmanaged and represents total returns including reinvestment of dividends.
-The benchmark is used for comparative purposes only and generally reflects the comparable risk or investment style of the Firm’s strategy.
-The investment portfolios underlying the Index are different from the investments in the portfolios managed by the Firm.
+The Russell 2500™ Index are used as the benchmarks.
+The Indexes are unmanaged and represents total returns including reinvestment of dividends.
+The benchmarks are used for comparative purposes only and generally reflects the comparable risk or investment style of the Firm’s strategy.
+The investment portfolios underlying the Indexes are different from the investments in the portfolios managed by the Firm.
 Certain accounts may also use other benchmarks not listed in the GIPS composite report.
 The Verification and Performance Examination Report does not cover the benchmark returns included in the GIPS composite report.